-Having a valid passport and the right visa organised is the key to a trouble-free entry into New Zealand.
-Read more about our immigration requirements.
+Having the right passport and visa is the key to a trouble-free entry into New Zealand.
+Read more about New Zealand's immigration requirements.

 We enjoy welcoming visitors to New Zealand.
 So to ensure you have an experience to remember, it’s a good idea to make sure you’ve done your homework and have everything sorted before you leave.